-Earlier this year, the State of Louisiana contracted with McKay Lodge Art Conservation Laboratory, Inc. to evaluate the feasibility, and design a plan, for the relocation of a large mosaic by Louisiana artist Conrad Albrizio.
-Now the state has asked the company to perform the relocation and mounting work during the summer of 2008, just ahead of demolition of its building.
+Early in 2008, the State of Louisiana contracted with McKay Lodge Art Conservation Laboratory, Inc. to evaluate the feasibility, and design a plan, for the relocation of a large mosaic by Louisiana artist Conrad Albrizio.
+The state then asked the company to perform the relocation and mounting work during the summer of 2008, just ahead of demolition of its building.

 McKay Lodge, Inc. President Robert Lodge is an expert in the rare work of mosaic and wall tile art removal, restoration, mounting and relocation.
 He studied mosaic relocation methodology and published a pioneering method for remounting a removed and damaged concrete-bound ancient Antioch mosaic as part of his graduate school work for a Master of Science in Art Conservation degree in 1982.

 In 2005, McKay Lodge Art Conservation Laboratory , Inc. safely removed, restored and installed elsewhere another mosaic by Conrad Albrizio located in Mobile, Alabama.
 The Alabama mosaic was adhered to a concrete wall.
 The mosaic tiles were safely removed and remounted onto lightweight aluminum panels.

 McKay Lodge, Inc. has the capability to completely remove concrete from the back of mosaic tesserae and tiles so that the mosaic media can be adhered directly to lightweight aluminum panels.
 A specially formulated adhesive capable of bonding to aluminum and to ceramic materials is required.
 Most adhesives, such as epoxies, bond well to one but not the other material.